charliebailey24/project-deep-understanding/updates.md

 Next week, I plan to finish the text preprocessing phase by creating token embeddings and encoding word position.
 If that goes quickly, I will move into coding the attention mechanism.

 As luck would have it, we are just now getting into the transformer portion on the NLP course and I am extremely grateful to have that content to lean on for this project.
-I tend to get overwhelmed by complexity, so having Professor Guinn's lectures to reference in this project has been immensely helpful.
+I tend to get overwhelmed by complexity, so having Professor Guinn's lectures to reference in this project have been immensely helpful.

 #### Are there any impediments in your way?